 Sildenafil (By mouth)

-Treats erectile dysfunction (trouble having an erection).
+Treats erectile dysfunction.
 Also treats pulmonary arterial hypertension (high blood pressure in the lungs).

 Revatio, ViagraThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to sildenafil.

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.

 - For erectile dysfunction: Take this medicine about 1 hour before you have sex.
 Do not take it more than once a day.
 Always allow at least 24 hours between doses.

 - Take this medicine 3 times a day, 4 to 6 hours apart.